csankat92/Baseball_capstone/README.md

 Data Cleaning & Organizing
 ---
 Having gathered all necessary minor and major league statistics I removed all players without a minor league history prior to the year 2000.
 I established the cut off because of a number of rule changes in the minors and major leagues.
-Amongst the players in my data I also had over a thousand non-MLB affilated players such as players in foreign or independent leagues, these players were removed as they were not pertenant to solving my problem.
+Amongst the players in my data I had over a thousand non-MLB affilated players such as players in foreign or independent leagues, these players were removed as they were not pertenant to solving my problem.

 At this point in time I was working with data that looked like the image below.